pingcap/blog/how-to-deploy-tidb-on-google-cloud-platform-part-1.md

 ## Create SSH keys for TiUP

-Now, we will use [TiUP](https://docs.pingcap.com/tidb/stable/production-deployment-using-tiup) to create TiDB clusters.
-Think of TiUP as a package manager that makes it easier to manage different cluster components in the TiDB ecosystem.
+Think of [TiUP](https://docs.pingcap.com/tidb/stable/production-deployment-using-tiup) as a package manager that makes it easier to manage different cluster components in the TiDB ecosystem.
+We will install TiUP in Part 2, but here we will go ahead and configure SSH for TiUP.

 ![Create SSH keys for TiUP](media/create-ssh-keys-for-tiup.jpg)
 <div class="caption-center"> Create SSH keys for TiUP </div>